Port Pirie: Efforts to combat lead poisoning

 The Port Pirie smelter conducted a project to reduce lead levels in children to less than 10 micrograms per decilitre by the end of 2010.

-The goal we are committed to achieving is for at least 95% of our children aged 0 to 4 to have a blood lead level below ten micrograms per decilitre of blood (the first ten in tenby10) by the end of 2010 (the second ten in tenby10).
+"The goal we are committed to achieving is for at least 95% of our children aged 0 to 4 to have a blood lead level below ten micrograms per decilitre of blood (the first ten in tenby10) by the end of 2010" (the second ten in tenby10).

 Higher concentrations of lead have been found in the organs of bottlenose dolphins stranded near the lead smelter, compared to dolphins stranded elsewhere in South Australia.
 The health impacts of these metals on dolphins has been examined and some associations between high metal concentrations and kidney toxicity were noted.

-Education and culture
+Education

-Port Pirie is the main centre for the Mid North area.
-Many towns in the area rely on Port Pirie for shopping and employment.
-It also has many educational institutions such as John Pirie Secondary School (years 8-12), St Mark's College (Foundation - year 12), Mid North Christian College (reception - year 12), many preschools and primary schools, and a TAFE campus (adult education).
+Port Pirie has many educational institutions, including John Pirie Secondary School (years 7–12), St Mark's College (Foundation – year 12), Mid North Christian College (reception – year 12), many preschools and primary schools, and a TAFE campus (adult education).

+Risdon Park High School (formerly Port Pirie Technical High School) was a co-ed state school.
+In 1973, Port Pire Technical High School changed its name to Ridson Park High School, and in 1995 the school merged with Port Pirie High School forming John Pirie Secondary School.